-Local witnesses testify in Task Force hearing on Trump rally shooting
+Local witnesses testify in task force hearing on Trump rally shooting

-Following the shooting on July 13 that killed Buffalo Township resident Corey Comperatore, and injured three others, including Trump, local law enforcement and municipal leaders in Butler County received a barrage of threatening emails and phone calls criticizing their role in providing security for the event.
+Following the shooting on July 13 that killed Buffalo Township resident Corey Comperatore and injured three others, including Trump, local law enforcement and municipal leaders in Butler County received a barrage of threatening emails and phone calls criticizing their role in providing security for the event.

-But Thursday morning, testimony from local law enforcement indicated that they had performed their duties as requested by the Secret Service, and that the Secret Service was the agency that would have ultimately made the call to determine unsafe conditions amid reports of a suspicious person and remove Trump from stage.
+But Thursday morning, testimony from local law enforcement indicated they had performed their duties as requested by the Secret Service, and the Secret Service was the agency that would have ultimately made the call to determine unsafe conditions amid reports of a suspicious person and remove Trump from stage.

-Herold, who assisted at the Trump rally in 2020 at the Pittsburgh-Butler Regional Airport, said there seemed to be fewer resources at the rally in July, on the same day that Secret Service was also covering an event featuring Jill Biden in Pittsburgh.
+Herold, who assisted at the Trump rally in 2020 at the Pittsburgh-Butler Regional Airport, said there seemed to be fewer resources at the rally in July, on the same day Secret Service was also covering an event featuring Jill Biden in Pittsburgh.

 Herold said the level of protection at the 2020 rally may have seemed higher because Trump was president at the time.
 The site itself also differed, with the airport being fenced in and restricted.